 - Texture: Each cookie is soft in the center with buttery brown sugar spice swirls and deliciously crisp edges.
 They take on a slightly crunchier texture on day 2, similar to dense shortbread.

 - Ease: Once you get going, the recipe is pretty simple.
-However, since they aren’t typical drop cookies and require precise measurements, I consider these an intermediate baking recipe— definitely a fun project for a fall afternoon.
+If you’ve made pinwheel cookies before, the process is similar.
+However, since they aren’t typical drop cookies and require precise measurements, I consider these an intermediate baking recipe—definitely a fun project for a fall afternoon.

 The Trick to Working Pumpkin Into Cookie Dough

 These pumpkin spice roll cookies start with a pumpkin spice sugar cookie dough.
-Pumpkin puree takes the place of an egg, so these cookies are egg-free like my other naturally egg-free baking recipes.
+This is a great place to use your homemade pumpkin pie spice!
+Pumpkin puree takes the place of an egg, so these cookies are egg-free like my other naturally egg-free baking recipes, including shortbread.
 Pumpkin is quite wet and can ruin the texture of cookie dough, especially a dough that requires specific shaping.
 As you might remember from these brown butter pumpkin oatmeal cookies and my pumpkin chocolate chip cookies, the trick to working pumpkin into cookie dough without it changing the cookie’s texture is to rid its excess moisture.

 Here’s what you’ll do: Start the recipe by blotting 6 Tablespoons of pumpkin puree with a clean kitchen tea towel or paper towels.
 The amount of liquid could surprise you!
 After drawing out some moisture, you should have about 1/3 cup of pumpkin puree.